esyede/rakit/packages/docs/data/job.md

 Job::forget('send-email', 'high');
 ```

-This method is useful when:
-- Job is no longer needed
-- Job encounters an error and needs manual removal
-- Cleanup stuck jobs
+Useful for a job that is no longer needed, one that errored and has to go by hand,
+or a stuck one.

 ### Usage Example